MIDA

 If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the “with…Texts.” line with this:

-the Front-Cover Texts being list, and with the Back-Cover Texts
+with the Invariant Sections being list their titles, with the Front-Cover Texts being list, and with the Back-Cover Texts being list.

 If you have Invariant Sections without Cover Texts, or some other combination of the three, merge those two alternatives to suit the situation.